Camelthorn is a brand new camp situated on the southeast edge of Hwange National Park

 Money: No exchange facilities offered.
 There are safes in all the rooms.

-Accepted payment on location: Rand, US Dollars, Pounds, Euros and Botswana Pula are accepted.
+Accepted payment on location: Cash payments may be made in South African rand, US dollars, pounds sterling, euros and Botswana pula.
 There are no card facilities at Camelthorn.